dankerow/blop/README.md

 pnpm start
 ```

+## Internationalization

+Blop comes with built-in internationalization support powered by [i18next](https://www.i18next.com/).
+This allows the bot to respond in multiple languages, providing a localized experience for users worldwide.

+### Features

+- Multi-language command names and descriptions
+- Automatic translation of command responses
+- Support for user/server language preferences
+- Guild preferred language can be changed using the `/language` command
+- Discord's locale detection integration

+### Adding Languages

+Languages are configured in the bot's config file.
+To add a new language:

+1. Add language definition to the `i18n.languages` array in the config
+2. Create translation files in the `locales` directory
+3. Restart the bot to load the new language

+The bot automatically detects available translations and will present commands and responses in the user's preferred language when available.

 ## Commands

 > The bot works with command modules that can be enabled and disabled.
 To manage them, consult modules menu via the command `/modules`.